dziegel/cpp_event_framework/README.md

         void (Fsm::ImplPtr)()

 - Transition actions.
-The signature allows to use class member functions and non-capturing lambdas as actions.
+The signature allows to use class/interface member functions as actions.
 The argument "event" may be useful in actions because the action may depend on the event type or attributes of the event.

-        void (*)(Fsm::ImplPtr impl, Fsm::Event event) // Non-capturing lambda
-        void (Fsm::ImplPtr)(Fsm::Event event)         // C++
+        void (Fsm::ImplPtr)(Fsm::Event event)

 ### Logging